CPAN-Security/security.metacpan.org/docs/pre-release-disclosure.md

 exception of CRITICAL vulnerabilities that threaten the integrity of PAUSE, CPAN or MetaCPAN.

-Members of the cpan-security@perl.org mailing list need to accept these terms by replying to this agreement.
-(Preference “I acknowledge this document”).
+Members of CPAN-Sec that needs access to pre-release disclosure information (i.e. members of the cpan-security@perl.org mailing list, VINCE/CC portal, or similar) need to accept these terms by adding their name to "Signatories" below.

 The CPAN Security Working Group <[cpan-security@perl.org](cpan-security@perl.org)>